-Comments: Appraisals are assessed by the appraiser and the Lead for Medical Appraisal reviews random appraisals throughout the year to monitor quality from both the appraisee and appraiser perspective and provides supportive feedback.
+Comments: Appraisals are assessed by the appraiser and the RO with random monitoring of appraisals throughout the year by the Lead for Medical Appraisal in order to monitor quality from both the appraisee and appraiser perspective and to provide supportive feedback.
+Refresher training provided this year for 12 of our current appraisers to ensure good practice is maintained.